RealPlayer is an application for playing various media formats,

 developed by RealNetworks Inc. For more information, visit

-Remote exploitation of a format string vulnerability in RealPix (.rp)
+Remote exploitation of a heap-based buffer overflow vulnerability in the

-file format parser within various versions of RealNetworks Inc.'s
+RealText file format parser within various versions of RealNetworks

-The vulnerability specifically exists because of the improper usage of a
+The vulnerability specifically exists because of a string copying

 Exploitation allows for arbitrary code execution as the user who opened